negrutiu/nsis-nscurl/NScurl.readme.md

 /CACERT ""
 ```
 Validate webserver identity using a custom `cacert.pem` certificate database.
-By default a built-in `cacert.pem` is extracted and used at runtime.
+By default, a built-in `cacert.pem` is extracted and used at runtime.
 `/CACERT ""` disables SSL validation (aka _insecure transfer_).

 > [!caution]